memflow/memflow-nixos/README.md

 ### FFI Project

-To create an FFI project include the `memflow` output from this Flake in your development environment shell.
+To create a FFI project include the `memflow` output from this Flake in your development shell.
 All connector plugins are available by default.

 ```nix
 {